BorisYTTsang/Boris-T-s-Makers-Code-Work-Repo/Week 03/03_design_a_single_method/README.md

 omissions and corrects user.

 todo_checker = user wants a program that helps them identify tasks within memos that need to be done.
-Searches for a substring "#TODO" and returns true/false.
+Searches for a substring "#TODO" and informs user if present.